Somshuvra22/Somshuvra22/README.md

-- 👋 Hi, I’m Somshuvra
+👋 Hi, I’m Somshuvra
-- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Python, SQL, R, C
-- 📫 How to reach me [Linkedin](https://www.linkedin.com/in/somshuvra-bandyopadhyay-2792041b4/)
+📫 How to reach me [Linkedin](https://www.linkedin.com/in/somshuvra-bandyopadhyay-2792041b4/)

 <!---
 Somshuvra22/Somshuvra22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.